NapthaAI/docs/docs/NapthaInference/0-inference.md

 # Inference Client

 One of the main functions of a Naptha Module is to access model inference.
 Naptha Nodes can run inference locally , and do so via the Naptha Inference API.
+The advantage of using Naptha Nodes for inference is that the inference runs locally and is private.

 Naptha Modules can import the `InferenceClient` class from the `naptha_sdk.inference` module to interact with the inference provider.

 ```